iCliniq Logo

 Hi doctor,

 Do you think this is an emergency that requires me to go to the emergency room now?
-All my heart test came out normal last time (8 years ago).
+All my heart tests came out normal last time (8 years ago).
 I just recently had my TSH tested, and I was very hypo again.
 So, the doctor increased my Levothyroxine dose from 100 to 125 mcg.
 I do not drink any caffeine or alcohol.
 I know I need to stop smoking.
 Other than that, I stick to a very strict diet due to IBS.
-Mostly, I eat white rice, baked chicken breast, drink only water and lots of 100% grape juice.
+Mostly, I eat white rice, and baked chicken breast, and drink only water and lots of 100% grape juice.
 Could hypothyroid cause this?

 Hi,